-Take a nostalgic look back at a special time in a special place.
-It's a photographic social history of the 1970s alternative culture on the Mendocino Coast of northern California, with 160 pages and over 180 photos.
-A limited first edition of 200 numbered and signed copies sold out in a week, becoming an instant rare book.
-The current 1st revised edition is the same book with some errors and omissions corrected.
+A pictorial look back at a special time in a special place, a social history of the 1970s counterculture on the Mendocino Coast of northern California, with 160 pages and over 180 documentary photos.
+The limited first edition was sold out a week after release, becoming an instant rare book.
+The current First Revised Edition is the same book with a few errors and omissions corrected.

 "...Nicholas Wilson brings that era to blazing life once more.
 It's time travel at its funniest and most poignant....
 Reading 'Mendocino In the Seventies' is a bittersweet visit to a time we imagined could last forever, but was gone in the space of a decade or so. ...
 If you can find a copy ... by all means grab it." -- Tony Miksak in Words On Books